QubesOS/qubes-doc/troubleshooting/updating-debian-and-whonix.md

 How could you find out if the file is coming from a Whonix specific package or not?

 * Whonix specific packages are sometimes called `whonix-...`.
 In the example above it's saying `Setting up ifupdown ...`, so the file isn't coming from a Whonix specific package.
 In this case, you should press `n` as advised in the paragraph above.
 * If the package name does include `whonix-...`, it's a Whonix specific package.
 In that case, your safest bet should be pressing `y`, but then you would loose your customized settings.
 You can re-add them afterwards.
-Such conflicts will hopefully rarely happen, if you use [Whonix modular flexible .d style configuration folders].
+Such conflicts will hopefully rarely happen, if you use [Whonix modular flexible .d style configuration folders](https://www.whonix.org/wiki/Whonix_Configuration_Files).